-Eligible applicants can make a request to be selected and apply for the Holland Scholarship at the Amsterdam University of the Arts between 1 January 2018 and 30 April 2018 (the registration has closed).
+Eligible applicants can make a request to be selected and apply for the Holland Scholarship at the Amsterdam University of the Arts between 1 January 2019 and 30 April 2019.

 Only the most talented students according to the AHK are eligible for selection.
 The selection of the candidates is based on ranking.
 A scholarship can only be granted when a candidate on the final ranking list is admitted to the study programme.